 We acknowledge that distributed generation could also defer the need to procure network support services via the same means it can defer the need to upgrade network assets - that is, reducing network congestion.
 However, the benefit distributed generation provides in this case is already captured in our consideration of reducing network congestion in section 4.2.
 We were not presented with evidence that distributed generation influenced the scope and cost of network support services beyond that measured in the context of network congestion.
-As a result, we did not identify a separate benefit that distributed generation provides with regard to network support arrangements.
+As a result, we did not

-47 AusNet Services 2014, Demand Management Case Study: Embedded Generation, August.
+56 AusNet Services 2014, Demand Management Case Study: Embedded Generation, August.

-48 Citipower submitted that it made payments for network support services of \$160,000 between 2011-14.
+57 Citipower submitted that it made payments for network support services of \$160,000 between 2011-14.
 Powercor submitted that it made payments for network support services of \$40,000 between 2011-14: CitiPower and Powercor 2016, Submission to the Essential Services Commission Inquiry into the true value of distributed generation - Proposed Approach Paper, February, p.
-9. AusNet services submitted that it had agreements for network support services in place with two distributed generators: AusNet Services 2016, Submission to the Essential Services Commission Inquiry into the true value of distributed generators: AusNet Services 2016, Submission to the Essential Services Commission Inquiry into the true value of distributed generators: AusNet Services 2016, Submission to the Essential Services Commission Inquiry into the true value of distributed generation - Proposed Approach Paper, February, p.
+9. AusNet services submitted that it had agreements for network support services in place with two distributed generators: AusNet Services 2016, Submission to the Essential Services Commission Inquiry into the true value of distributed generation - Proposed Approach Paper, February, p.
 6.